Wolves stage stunning fightback to beat Aston Villa with three late goals

 Wolves claimed an astonishing derby win at Aston Villa after three goals in the final 10 minutes capped a stunning comeback.

-Ruben Neves’ deflected free-kick snatched a 3-2 victory in injury time to settle a remarkable game which saw the visitors hit back from 2-0 down.
+Ruben Neves’ deflected free-kick snatched a 3-2 victory in injury time to settle a remarkable game that saw the visitors hit back from 2-0 down.

-Romain Saiss and Conor Coady levelled for Bruno Lage’s side after Danny Ings and John McGinn had put Villa in control.

 Victory lifted Wolves to eighth in the Premier League, moving them above Villa who sit 12th.